wpl123/qrcode_fa_app3/README.md

 # qrcode_fa_app3

-A new Flutter project.

-This App enables QRCode scanning in both Local and ServerConnect modes
+This is a Flutter App on Andriod.
+Enables QRCode scanning in both Local and ServerConnect modes.

 *Local Mode*

 - Allows Scanning of a QRCode and the displaying of the QRCode and URL Preview on the screen
 - User has the option to launch the URL or scan another QRCode
-- Local Settings enable the retention of scan history for a set number of days and the ability to re-launch or share QRCodes from the history
+- Set Scan History in days
+- Scan History can be re-launched or shared
 - QRCodes and scan status are updated directly to a sqflite local database
 - QRCodes can launch a webpage, send and email or SMS or make a phone call
 - Local settings enable webpages can be launched in the app itself or inside the default browser app